CakeCrusher/node-hello/README.md

 # Node Hello World.. with pm2 on an AWS ec2 instance.
 Node.js with pm2 (a process manager to help you manage your app online) app for an ec2 environment.

+The following guide can help you get started building a AWS Node virtual machine with the powerful process management system pm2.

 ## Guide from ssh connection to deployed app.

 This guide will take you step by step on how to deploy a node server with the process manager pm2 on an AWS ec2 virtual machine.